 Large scale projects e.g. housing developments, business, roads and minerals.
-A development of 50 or more dwellings is classified as major.
+A development of 50 or more houses is classified as major.
+The Town and Country Planning (Hierarchy of Developments) (Scotland) Regulations 2009 sets out the full range of definitions of major and local developments.